Advertiser Disclosure

 Hot Tip:

-Using Wi-Fi on a plane can sometimes be a pain.
+It can sometimes be challenging to use Wi-Fi on a plane.
 If you’re dissatisfied with the paid internet experience you had during your flight, you can message Delta to request a full refund here.

 Delta female passenger economy wi fi